Puppy Care Notes and Information

 - Reduced urge to wander the neighbourhood.
 Decreased risk of becoming a stray or, worse still, being hit by a car.

-Fleece Coats - The fleece coat is unique and what most labradoodle breeders aspire to, it should be slow growing, low to non-shedding and silky soft to touch.
+Fleece Coats - The fleece coat is unique and what most labradoodle breeders aspire to.
+It should be slow growing, low to non-shedding and silky soft to touch.
 The coats get beautifully long and wavy but there is a lot of it :) Be aware of matting around touchpoints like the collar, ears and on their muzzles.
 If you plan to keep your coat long then regular brushing and combing is a must.
 See the grooming tips on the Labradoodles of the ALA facebook page for some practical help.

 Wool Coats - The wool coat is the most like a poodle’s coat and will need trimming more often as it is faster growing than a fleece coat.
 Again brush your puppy regularly.
 Scissor trim or clip your dog as required, they will usually need a scissor trim or clip at the time of the puppy molt.